ClouDesire/docusaurus/docs/onboarding-plans.md

   chose this plan will automatically renew at the expire date.
 The customer should request an unsubscribe before the renew take place in order to avoid renewal
+* **IaaS billing** (Prepaid/Pay as you go): if IaaS costs should be paid in advance by the customer (prorated for the entire billing period) or pay per use (pay for real usage at the end of billing period or upon user termination)

 The _Pricing model_ (dropdown) enables to select from a variety of options: